abtion/guidelines/career_development/ladder.md

 -[ ] on time for meetings, is enthusiastic

 #### hard skills
--[ ] can use git, linters, makes clear prs
+-[ ] Can use git, linters, makes clear prs.
+-[ ] Can write code in at least one language.

 ### Level 2
 #### simple